JiangnanH/ImageMining/Lab2/readme.md

 **Result: (best performance)**

-- Accuracies:
+Accuracies:

-  Accuracy of the network on the 49000 train images: 95.12 %
+- Accuracy of the network on the 49000 train images: 95.12 %

-  Accuracy of the network on the 1000 validation images: 83.30 %
+- Accuracy of the network on the 1000 validation images: 83.30 %

-  Accuracy of the network on the 10000 test images: 82.94 %
+- Accuracy of the network on the 10000 test images: 82.94 %

+The result is much better compared to the starting CNN

 ### 3.1 Interpretation on the losses plot